 6. Maintenance and Support

-Even after deployment, the QA team remains involved, monitoring the software’s performance and addressing any issues that arise.
+Even after deployment, the quality team remains involved, monitoring the software's performance and addressing any issues that arise.
 Their role in this phase includes:

 One of the most frequent issues businesses face is not defining clear goals for their QA team.
 Without specific objectives, testing efforts can lack focus, leading to inconsistent results and wasted resources.